-Last month I located a Melitta AromaRoast Coffee Roaster on eBay.
-Even though I already have several other home roasters, I figured it would be fun to tackle a new one and in the process write up a roasting tutorial for INeedCoffee.
+Last month, I located a Melitta AromaRoast Coffee Roaster on eBay.
+Even though I already have several other home roasters, I figured it would be fun to tackle a new one and, in the process, write up a roasting tutorial for INeedCoffee.
 My initial research told me that roasting in a Melitta AromaRoast would be more difficult than most roasting methods.
-What started out as a roasting challenge almost burned my house down.
+What started as a roasting challenge almost burned my house down.
 But I’m getting ahead of myself.

 History

 The Melitta AromaRoast is an electric fluid-bed home coffee roaster.
 According to Kenneth Davids, the author of the home roaster’s bible Home Coffee Roasting, Revised, Updated Edition: Romance and Revival, the AromaRoast was imported by the Melitta Corporation from Hong Kong in the early 1980s.
-The roaster apparently infringed on the American patent holders, who were successful at getting the roaster removed from the consumer market.
+The roaster apparently infringed on the American patent holders, who successfully removed it from the consumer market.

-Even though you can no longer purchase an AromaRoast from the store, you can still find them every now and then on eBay or other auction sites.
+Even though you can no longer purchase an AromaRoast from the store, you can still find them occasionally on eBay or other auction sites.
 I ended up buying mine for around $30 with shipping.

 A Roasting Challenge

-One of the goals with home roasting is not to roast the beans too fast or too slow.
+One goal of home roasting is not to roast the beans too fast or too slow.
 If you roast too quickly, the beans won’t fully develop the flavors one associates with home-roasted coffee.
-On the other hand, if the beans take too long to roast they bake, which results in a very flat taste.
+On the other hand, if the beans take too long to roast, they are baked, which results in a very flat taste.
 The AromaRoast has a reputation for being underpowered.

 My first roast confirmed this.
-After 11 minutes of roasting the beans were still a lightly roasted cinnamon hue.
-Another problem with the AromaRoast, besides its being underpowered, is that there is no way to visually monitor the roast.
+After 11 minutes of roasting, the beans still had a lightly roasted cinnamon hue.
+Another problem with the AromaRoast, besides its being underpowered, is that there is no way to monitor the roast visually.
 Other roasters such as the Hearthware and the Fresh Roast have a glass casing so the operator can stop the roast when the roast gets to the desired color.
 Getting perfect coffee out of the AromaRoast would take a little practice.

-In order to roast the beans quicker, I needed more power or some way to trap the heat.
+To roast the beans quicker, I needed more power or some way to trap the heat.
 I decided to use the box concept Ryan Jacobs described in his article Cold Weather Roasting.
-At this stage, I made 3 big mistakes.
+At this stage, I made three big mistakes.

-The first mistake I made was using a small box.
-The small box ended up trapping way too much heat.
-The second mistake I made was bending the flap back, trapping even more heat.
+The first mistake I made was using a small box, which ended up trapping way too much heat.
+The second mistake I made was bending the flap back, which trapped even more heat.
 Finally, the biggest mistake I made was leaving the roast unattended.

 Burning Down the House

-Instead of monitoring the roast, which all home roasters regardless of method should make a practice of doing, I was upstairs surfing the Internet looking for Melitta roasting tips.
-Exactly 5 minutes into the roast, I went downstairs and saw my porch completely filled with mounds of smoke.
+Instead of monitoring the roast, which all home roasters, regardless of method, should practice doing, I was upstairs surfing the Internet looking for Melitta roasting tips.
+Exactly 5 minutes into the roast, I went downstairs and saw my porch filled with smoke-filled mounds.
 Oops!
-Without a moment’s pause, I did a full out sprint to the backyard.
+Without a moment’s pause, I sprinted to the backyard.
 I leaped to the outlet and yanked the cord from the wall.
 The box was still spitting out a column of smoke.
-Grabbing only the box, I shook the red hot roaster onto the concrete.
+Grabbing only the box, I shook the red-hot roaster onto the concrete.
 The coffee that spilled out was black as charcoal and still smoldering.
 The inside of the box was scorched.

 The coffee was destroyed.